mariorodeghiero/saloodo-challenge/README.md

 - [redux-thunk](https://github.com/reduxjs/redux-thunk)
 - [styled-components](https://www.styled-components.com/)

-**Note** - This project uses redux-logger activated to show the states; you only need to open the console in *Developer tools*.
+**Note** - This project uses redux-logger activated to show the states; you only need to open the console in *Developer tools* to see the log.

 ## Style guide